What is copyright infringement?

 - Copying a movie digitally or to DVD to distribute or share with others

-- Ripping a CD and then making copies for friends or sharing the music via e-mail or over the network
+- Making copies or sharing movies or music via e-mail or over the network

 - Joining a file sharing network with the aim of illegally downloading and sharing music, movies, games and other media

-- Using applications such as AIM, Google Chat, Windows Live etc. to share digital music, movies and other media.
+- Using applications such as Teams, Slack, Discord to share digital music, movies and other media.

 Penalties for violation of federal copyright laws?

 - Institutional Penalties for Copyright Infringement